Skip to main content

 A Knock That Waits

-And Jesus doesn’t accuse or give up.
+And Jesus does not accuse or give up.
 He knocks.

 The image is striking in its gentleness.
 Jesus does not force the door open or demand attention.
 He waits.
 The knock is patient and ongoing, marked by kindness and care.
 This passage is often read as an invitation to believe for the first time, but in its context it is a call to those who have known Jesus and drifted.
-The relationship hasn’t ended — it has simply cooled.
+The relationship has not ended; it has simply cooled.

 Opening the Door With Empty Hands